 I posted it a while back and got a few good reviews from other bakers, so hopefully you’ll take that as an endorsement if you are looking for a good pie recipe.

-Lay 1 cup of the pecan halves on a cookie sheet and bake at 400 for about 6-8 minutes or until toasted.
+- Lay 1 cup of the pecan halves on a cookie sheet and bake at 350F for about 6-8 minutes or until toasted.
 Let cool, then chop so that you have 1 cup chopped toasted pecans and about a half cup of pecan halves (these will be the border).
+(Note: Alternatively, you can stir fry chopped pecans in butter just until the butter starts to turn brown.
+Lately I've been doing them separately for this recipe, but both ways are fine).